Diagnosing and troubleshooting Spark application performance issues

 If you checked the resources allocated to the application and found out that the GC Time in the total Task Time is high:

-- Make sure you have enough memory allocated to the executor.
+- Make sure the executor has enough memory allocated.

 - Configure the garbage collector manually.
-To learn how to do this, see the Apache Spark documentation
+Check out this Apache Spark guide

 .